OTA Program Mission Statement

 |NBCOT Exam Passing %|

-Please use the following link to obtain to most recent certification exam pass rate for the OTA program: https://secure.nbcot.org/data/schoolstats.aspx
+Visit the National Board for Certification in Occupational Therapy (NBCOT) to obtain the most recent certification exam pass rate for the OTA.

 Graduates of the OTA program at KCC are working in public schools, acute care hospitals, rehabilitation hospitals, skilled nursing facilities, home health agencies, psychiatric hospitals, and in private, non-traditional practices.
 Of the OTA graduates who have remained in contact with the Program, employment updates are positive: